ASTHMA

 • Bouts of coughing or wheezing that are worsened by a respiratory virus such as a cold or the flu

-Signs that your asthma is probably getting worse include:
+Signs that your asthma is getting worse include:

 • An increase in the severity and frequency of asthma signs and symptoms